-Many employment opportunities are available for foreign-born spouses, both in the United States and abroad, and the U.S. Department of State has provided a website called “About American English” to assist you with learning English and adjusting to the United States.
+Many employment opportunities are available for foreign-born spouses, both in the United States and abroad, and the U.S. Department of State American English website can assist you in learning English and adjusting to the United States culture.

 Below, you’ll find just a few of the learning tools for each proficiency level.

-- Beginner level includes basic text, word games, puzzles and an introduction to the Test of English as a Foreign Language.
+- Beginner level includes basic text, word games, puzzles and an introduction to the Test of English as a Foreign Language, or TOEFL.

 - Intermediate level includes books, holidays, puzzles, games and information about taking the TOEFL.

-- Advanced level or Adult Learners level include articles on American culture, politics and social issues.
+- Advanced level and Adult Learners level include articles on American culture, politics and social issues.

 American culture resources